ppy/osu-wiki/wiki/Tournaments/o!mAC/2020/en.md

 ## Organisation

-The osu!mania Asian's Champions 2020 is run by various community members.
+The osu!mania Asian's Champions 2020 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |